jacobweber/browser_remote/README.md

 Install the `browser_remote` extension in your browser:

-* For Chrome, go to Window > Extensions, enable "Developer mode", click "Load unpacked", and open the extension's folder.
+* For Chrome, go to Window > Extensions, enable "Developer mode", click "Load unpacked", and open the `add-on` folder.

-* For Firefox, go to `about:debugging`, click "This Firefox", click "Load Temporary Add-on", and open the extension's `manifest.json`.
+* For Firefox single-session use, go to `about:debugging`, click "This Firefox", click "Load Temporary Add-on", and open the `add-on/manifest.json` file.

+* For Firefox long-term use, go to Tools > Add-ons and Themes", click the gear icon, click "Install Add-on From File", and select the .xpi artifact.

 Once the extension is loaded, it will start a web server on port 5555, or the next free port.
 You can see the URL by clicking the extension's icon.